pmem/rpma/examples/log/README.md

 Example of logging mechanism in librpma
 ===

-The log example demonstrating different log mechanisms in the librpma library.
+This directory contains an example demonstrating different logging mechanisms in the librpma library.

 ## Usage